gpapavgeri/Front-End-Application-School-Data-Management/README.md

-# Front-End Private School Web Pages
+# Front-End Application School Data Management

 Design of web pages using HTML/CSS and implementation of the required validations using Javascript.